86Box/docs/settings/peripherals.rst

     - Dell (4-character text display after the port ``0x80`` hex display)

   * - ``0x190``
-    - IBM PS/1 and PS/2 not based on the Micro Channel Architecture
+    - IBM PS/1 and other PS/2 not based on the Micro Channel Architecture

   * - ``0x378``
     - Olivetti